CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/patterns.md

 ## Persistent storage

-Persistent storage is requested from the cluster using `PersistentVolumeClaim` objects:
+Persistent storage is requested in the cluster using `PersistentVolumeClaim` objects:

 *`pvc.yaml`*